Online Sports Betting in

 This means legal sports betting in Wyoming could go live during the upcoming 2021-2022 NFL season.

-In order to bet on sports in Wyoming, you’ll have to sign up for an online sportsbook and/or mobile sports betting app that’s regulated by the state.
+To bet on sports in Wyoming, you’ll have to sign up for an online sportsbook and/or mobile sports betting app that’s regulated by the state.

 When signing up you’ll need to provide proof of I.D. as well as your social security number.
 This is to make sure that you are of the legal age to bet on sports in WY and that the sportsbooks are sending payments to the right people.